Event Summary

 Key Points

-• Improving your understanding of women’s health conditions and the impact in workplaces
+• Improving your understanding of women’s health conditions

-• Understanding your responsibility as an employer: making reasonable adjustments
+• Understanding your legal duty of care as an employer

-• Equipping line managers to hold sensitive and difficult conversations
+• Equipping line managers to hold sensitive and difficult conversations about health at work

 • Male allies – the importance of getting buy-in from men